 IoT describes the use of connected sensors and actuators to control and monitor the environment, the things that move within it, and the people that act within it.
 IoT is hugely beneficial to the construction industry.
 It allows different assets and people to be monitored and accounted for across a traditionally fragmented industry.

-According to GlobalData forecasts, spending on IoT in construction will reach $9.6bn by 2025, up from $4.4bn in 2019, a compound annual growth rate of 14.6%.
+According to GlobalData forecasts, spending on IoT in construction will grow at a compound annual growth rate (CAGR) of 14.6%.
 For an industry that has large sites to manage, strict project timelines, hazardous working conditions, and tight profit margins, IoT can create a manageable view of construction sites for project managers, streamline operations, and protect workers.
 In addition, it allows real-time data streams of assets, automates time-consuming tasks, and ensures employee safety and productivity.

 However, not all companies are equal when it comes to their capabilities and investments in the key themes that matter most to their industry.
 Understanding how companies are positioned and ranked in the most important themes can be a key leading indicator of their future earnings potential and relative competitive position.